mdahirel/PCItemplate/README.md

 written by Maxime Dahirel (GitHub: [@mdahirel](https://github.com/mdahirel)), from the original LaTeX templates.

-\[This template is a learning side-project by the author, delivered as is and sparsely maintained.
-I encourage users to open issues to signal bugs, but cannot guarantee I will be able to solve them.
+\[The creation of this template was a side-project/learning exercice for the author. **It is delivered as is, sparsely maintained, and may not receive further updates**.
+I encourage users to open issues to signal bugs, but cannot guarantee I will be able to solve them, or even see them.
 I also encourage users to propose solutions, and open PRs, about issues *they* may be able to solve.
 I especially encourage anyone with more time than me to fork this repo and make their own, better version\]

 # To use this template